-The simple answer is, there is no simple answer.
+The simple answer is, there is no simple answer and the EEOC's 2016 guidance doesn't answer this question, either.
 The question of length is often what makes leave of absence as an accommodation so difficult to manage.
-It is always necessary to assess each employee's accommodation request individually in light of employee's and employer's circumstances.
+Only one federal appeals court has tackled this issue under the amended, current ADA law, suggesting that in most instances leave beyond six months is not reasonable.100 However, because only one court has addressed the question, it remains necessary to assess each employee's accommodation request individually in light of employee's and employer's circumstances.
 The employer must follow the first two steps of the process outlined above to determine whether a leave of the requested length is reasonable and effective.
 Similarly, if the employer is concerned that the length of leave requested will impose an undue hardship, the third step will guide the employer to a sensible decision.